nyanginator/wrtbwmon-remixed/README.md

 After resetting, all devices whose access was shut off by the Watch List will have their connections restored.

-You can also do a hard reset, which will permanently delete all usage data, reports, HTML files, and backups:
+You can also do a hard reset, which will permanently delete all usage data, reports, HTML/JS/CSS files, and backups:

 ```
 $ /tmp/mnt/sda1/hardreset